fortytwoservices/checkid-public-docs/docs/Guides/Custom-Security-Attributes.md

-# Custom Security Attributes (CSA)
+# Custom Security Attributes

 CheckID uses identity providers such as BankID, ID-porten and similar, which mostly provide national identity numbers (NINs) as the only available information about the signed in user.
-The sensitivity of these numbers vary between countries, but we always recommend storing these values in Entra ID in [**Custom Security Attributes**](https://learn.microsoft.com/en-us/entra/fundamentals/custom-security-attributes-overview).
+The sensitivity of these numbers vary between countries, but we always recommend storing these values in Entra ID in [**Custom Security Attributes (CSA)**](https://learn.microsoft.com/en-us/entra/fundamentals/custom-security-attributes-overview).

 Unlike other Entra ID user attributes, CSAs are only readable by users and service principals that have been explicitly granted access.